Deep Impact (film): Plot

 Martial law is imposed and a lottery selects 800,000 Americans to join 200,000 pre-selected individuals in underground shelters in Missouri's limestone bluffs.
-Lerner is pre-selected, as are the Biedermans as gratitude for Leo discovering the comet, though his girlfriend Sarah and her family are not selected.
-Lerner's mother Robin, upon learning most senior citizens are ineligible for the lottery, commits suicide.
-Leo marries Sarah in a vain attempt; while this saves her, the Hotchners are still not selected and she refuses to go without them.
+Lerner, who has become an MSNBC anchor during the crisis, is pre-selected, as are the Biedermans, as gratitude for Leo discovering the comet.
+Lerner's mother, Robin, upon learning most senior citizens are ineligible for the lottery, commits suicide.
+To save his girlfriend Sarah and her family, Leo marries her, but Sarah's parents are not allowed to accompany her and she refuses to go without them.

 A last-ditch effort to deflect the comets with ICBMs fails.
 Upon arrival at the shelter, Leo decides to return to Virginia to find Sarah.
-He reaches the Hotchners on the freeway and takes Sarah and her baby brother to higher ground while Vicky and Chuck remain.
-Lerner gives up her seat on an evacuation helicopter to co-worker Beth and her daughter, and instead travels to her childhood beach home where she reconciles with her father Jason.
+On a motorcycle, he reaches Sarah's family on the freeway, which is heavily filled with traffic.
+Her parents force her to leave with Leo and her baby brother, while they remain behind.
+The MSNBC crew draws straws to decide who will board an evacuation helicopter with Lerner.
+At the last minute, Lerner gives up her seat to her colleague, Beth, and her young daughter.
+She instead travels to her childhood beach home and reconciles with her estranged father.

 Biederman hits the Atlantic Ocean near Cape Hatteras, North Carolina and creates a megatsunami that destroys several countries and much of the East Coast of the United States, reaching the Ohio and Tennessee Valleys plus Europe and Africa.
-Millions including Lerner, Jason, Vicky and Chuck perish.
-Leo, Sarah, her brother and other survivors make it to safety in the foothills of the Appalachian Mountains.
-The Messiah crew, now dangerously low on life-support and remaining propellant fuel, decide to sacrifice themselves by flying deep inside Wolf and detonating their remaining nuclear bombs.
-They allow Spurgeon, whose sons are on active duty, pilot Andrea, navigator Mark, and Oren to say goodbye to their loved ones before executing their plan.
-Wolf is blown into a million pieces which burn up harmlessly in the atmosphere and lights up the sky for an hour, averting further catastrophe.
+Millions including Lerner, her father, and Sarah's parents perish while countless more are left homeless.
+Leo, Sarah, Sarah's brother and other survivors make it to safety in the foothills of the Appalachian Mountains.
+The Messiah crew, now dangerously low on life-support and propellant fuel, decide to sacrifice themselves by flying deep inside Wolf, and detonating their remaining nuclear bombs.
+They all say goodbye to their loved ones before executing their plan.
+Millions of pieces of ice and rock burn harmlessly in the atmosphere and light up the sky for an hour, averting further catastrophe.

-Sometime after the waters recede, Beck addresses thousands at an under-construction replacement United States Capitol and announces the start of rebuilding their home that the Messiah has saved.
+Beck addresses thousands at an under-construction replacement United States Capitol, and announces the start of rebuilding their home that the Messiah has saved.